 The Democratic Party: Stuck in the Mud?

-Kevin Merida - Staff Writer, Washington Post, Kim Gandy - National Network to End Domestic Violence - @Kim_Gandy, David Wilhelm - Manager, Clinton-Gore 1992 Presidential campaign, Matt Bennett - Third Way - @ThirdWayMattB, John Mercurio - The Hotline, Joel Stein - Columnist, Time Magazine and author of 'Man Made: A Stupid Quest for Masculinity' - @thejoelstein, Rosalind Burd-Leszczuk - Mother of Los Angeles Times columnist, Joel Stein
+Kevin Merida - Staff Writer, Washington Post, Kim Gandy - National Network to End Domestic Violence - @Kim_Gandy, David Wilhelm - Manager, Clinton-Gore 1992 Presidential campaign, Matt Bennett - Third Way - @ThirdWayMattB, John Mercurio - The Hotline, Joel Stein - author of “In Defense of Elitism: Why I’m Better Than You and You Are Better Than Someone Who Didn’t Buy This Book” - @thejoelstein, Rosalind Burd-Leszczuk - Mother of Los Angeles Times columnist, Joel Stein